Concussions in rugby union: Connection with rugby union

 Rugby union has been played since the early 19th century.
 Being a high contact sport it has the highest announced rates of concussions and outside England also has the highest number of catastrophic injuries out of any team sport.
+About a quarter of rugby players are injured in each season.

 Research finding that during match play, concussion was reported at a higher level, and during training at a lower level, but still at a higher level than most players of another sport to receive.
 With the game being both physically and mentally demanding, it varies from being at high intensities of sprinting, tackling and rucking, with small intensities of jogging and walking.
 The position of the forwards consists of them having to have a lot of physical strength to get the ball from the other team, or create gaps for their team to run through.
 Where as the backs are the players that make the play happen, making runs with the ball, with the protection of the forwards stopping attacks, the backs still do get tackled like any other player on the field, so they have to have physical strength as much as a forward.
-The Concussion bin was replaced by the head bin in 2012 with the players assessment taking 10 minutes.

-About a quarter of rugby players are injured in each season.

-In the US, college rugby has much higher injury rates than college football.
-Rugby union has similar injury types to American football but with more common injuries of arms.